antonmry/galiglobal/src/jbake/content/blog/2020/20200813-Gentle-and-practical-introduction-to-Apache-Avro-Part-1.md

 we'll cover these problems in details and the different alternatives we have with Avro to deal with them.

+Do you have comments?
+I would love to read them.
+[Leave a message]!

 [Apache Avro]: https://avro.apache.org/
 [Apache Kafka]: https://kafka.apache.org/
 [Dario Cazas]: https://github.com/dariocazas